jjgrainger/PostTypes/README.md

 // Import PostTypes
 use PostTypes\PostType;

-// Create a books PostType
+// Create a books post type
 $books = new PostType('book');

 // Attach the genre taxonomy, this is created below